EPUB FixerKDP upload error scanner

 An EPUB is a ZIP package with a required wrapper and a package map.
 If the wrapper or map is broken, validators may reject the file before checking chapters, images, or links.

-Common causes include zipping the parent folder instead of the EPUB contents, compressing or misplacing the mimetype file, missing META-INF/container.xml, a wrong OPF rootfile path, damaged ZIP data, encrypted content, or a file that is not really an EPUB.
+Common causes include zipping the parent folder, duplicate internal paths, compressing or misplacing mimetype, missing container.xml, a wrong OPF rootfile path, damaged ZIP data, encrypted content, or a file that is not really an EPUB.

 Before you edit